3M Traffic Safety Innovation Award

 Describe your (team’s) innovative achievement in implementing one of the pillars of the Safe System approach.
 This should be no more than 10 pages in total, including supporting material.
 Please describe the need for the intervention, the innovative thinking involved, the effectiveness of the intervention, and the extent of the benefits to a wide range of transport system users.

-The winner of the award will be announced at the Transportation Group conference in Queenstown in March 2018, at which finalists will present their project.
-The winner or team leader of the winning project will win a trip to the 2019 ATSSA conference in USA and visit the 3M head office.
+The winner of the award will be announced at the Transportation Group conference in Auckland in May 2021.
+The winner or team leader of the winning project will win a trip to the 2022 ATSSA conference in USA and will visit the 3M head office.
 The winning project will also be promoted by 3M and the Transportation Group through media and industry channels.